gwongwen/stm32wle5_rtos_lorawan/README.md

 ## Overview
 This simple application allows us to demonstrate and validate the LoRaWAN subsystem Zephyr.
-This application just sends a string (Hello World!) to The Things Network (TTN) community (LoRaWAN network server).
+This application connects to The Things Network (TTN) community (LoRaWAN network server) and sends a string (Hello World!).

+LoRaWAN Device EUI, Join EUI and Application Key must be entered into the app_lorawan.h header file prior to compiling.

 We have to create an application and add end device to the TTN network to see if the code is well.
-The parameters of the end device are defined in app_lorawan header file.
+The parameters of the end device are defined in app_lorawan.h header file.

+The code stores the DevNonce in NVS (Non-volatile Storage) as per LoRaWAN 1.0.4 Specifications.

 The LoRaWAN network-layer setting are: